Description

 Notes

-, the input must contain a list of issues with their respective metadata.
+- For Create Many, the input must contain a list of issues with their respective metadata.

 - Jira permissions must allow API access for the connected user.